 In addition to engineering courses, you take an introductory course in the local language so you can move easily through the culture.
 There’s time built into the program so you can travel around the region, interact with the people and see the world from a new perspective.
 In Australia, students take a research-based internship instead of a language course.

 Juniors may take part in direct-enroll engineering programs, in which classes are instructed in English, at Universities in Auckland, New Zealand; Dublin, Ireland; Istanbul, Turkey; Sydney, Australia; or Singapore.
 These programs require more academic planning than sophomore year programs.
 All our international programs give you the opportunity to explore engineering on a global scale.
+Please contact Stefan Scott, ENG Study Abroad Coordinator with any questions or to get the process started.

 BU has one of the nation’s largest study abroad programs with opportunities around the world.
 Click here to find out more.